-The rule (1) will not trigger any action, because the process launching the current raw behavior does not belong to any cluster, i.e., the process is not derived from dangerous sources including the network and removable drives.
-The rule (2) will record the type of the raw behavior into the related cluster.
-The rule (3) will mark the cluster as malicious since it exhibits two different types of behaviors.
-The rule (4) will not take any action as the cluster exhibits two behaviors of the same type.
-The rule (5) will mark the cluster as malicious and at the same time refuse the current raw behavior because the cluster requests a bypassing behavior.
+Consequently, the decision logic of the detection engine can be concisely presented by the following five independent rules.
+(1) If the process launching the current raw behavior does not belong to any cluster, i.e., the process is not derived from dangerous sources including the network and removable drives, the engine will not trigger any action.
+(2) If the process belongs to a cluster and the cluster does not exhibit any raw behavior so far, the engine will record the type of the current behavior into the cluster.
+(3) If the types of the current and the recorded behaviors of the cluster are different, the engine will mark the cluster as malicious.
+(4) If the types of the behaviors are the same, the engine will not take any action.
+(5) If the current behavior is a bypassing behavior, the engine will mark the cluster as malicious and at the same time refuse it.

 There are two potential evasions to our detection approach.
-First, a malware program might use the social-engineering technique to disguise itself as a multi-extension executable (e.g., help.txt.exe) in order to lure the user to launch it after the commitment since it does not have an ASEP.
+First, a malware program might disguise itself as a multi-extension executable (e.g., help.txt.exe) in order to lure the user to launch it after the commitment since it does not have an ASEP.
 However, this malware program will also be detected as the behavior "Create muti-extension executables" is treated as a bypassing behavior as mentioned previously.
-The other evasion is that, a malware program does not exhibit any behavior monitored by Secom.
-Such a malware program can not auto-start itself in the host while a user might carelessly start the program.
-To prevent the evasions, we design a post-commitment mechanism that will be presented in Section 2.4.
+The other evasion is that, a malware program does not exhibit any behaviors monitored by Secom.
+However, such a malware program can not make itself resident in the host, hide itself from anti-malware tools, or even propagate itself in the system.
+Thus, it will be disabled after being committed into the host environment since it does not set up an ASEP.

 A question on the approach of identifying malicious clusters is why only marking rather than blocking after detecting a cluster to be malicious?
 As some malware programs bind together with useful software or processes [24], forcibly blocking malicious behaviors will make the software or processes unstable or unusable.
 For example, to hide from anti-virus software, a worm runs as a thread inside a system process.
 Unexpectedly blocking its behaviors might cause the process and even the whole system to crash as malware programs are often buggy [24].
-Moreover, blocking malware behaviors will prevent a VM from performing some important tasks, e.g., analyzing malware programs, assessing system vulnerability [13], which would require that the malicious codes can run smoothly within a VM.
+Moreover, blocking malware behaviors will prevent a VM from performing some important tasks, e.g. analyzing malware programs, assessing system vulnerability [13], which would require that the malicious codes can run smoothly within a VM.